arangodb/arangodb/Documentation/DocuBlocks/Rest/Import/post_api_import.md

 `replace` may also fail because of secondary unique key constraint violations.

 @RESTQUERYPARAM{complete,boolean,optional}
-If set to `true` or `yes`, it will make the whole import fail if any error occurs.
-Otherwise the import will continue even if some documents cannot be imported.
+If set to `true`, the whole import fails if any error occurs.
+Otherwise, the import continues even if some documents are invalid and cannot be imported, skipping the problematic documents.

 @RESTQUERYPARAM{details,boolean,optional}
-If set to `true` or `yes`, the result will include an attribute `details` with details about documents that could not be imported.
+If set to `true`, the result includes a `details` attribute with information about documents that could not be imported.

 @RESTRETURNCODES